snowch/vast-docker-compose-examples/zeek-service/DOCUMENTATION.md

     -   `enhanced_traffic_generator.py` focuses on creating *real* network connections using Python's `socket` and `requests` libraries (if available).
 This is crucial for generating traffic that Zeek can fully analyze, such as complete HTTP requests or TCP handshakes.
 It includes functions for generating real HTTP, malicious HTTP, DNS, port scan, SSH brute force, and data exfiltration traffic, as well as a comprehensive attack simulation.
     -   These scripts are executed by the `traffic-simulator` container.

-3.  **Web Server**:
-    -   Access the simple Nginx web server at `http://localhost:8081`.
-Browsing this site generates standard HTTP traffic.
-    -   To ensure this traffic is monitored by Zeek, access it via the Zeek container's proxied port: `http://localhost:8082`.
-This routes the traffic through the Zeek container's network interface being monitored.

-4.  **Container-to-Container Communication**:
+3.  **Container-to-Container Communication**:
-    -   Any communication initiated directly between containers on the `zeek-network` (e.g., `docker exec traffic-simulator ping web-server`) will also be monitored by Zeek.
+    -   Any communication initiated directly between containers on the `zeek-network` (e.g., `docker exec traffic-simulator ping zeek-live-monitor`) will also be monitored by Zeek.

 ## 7. Monitoring and Logging

 Zeek captures and analyzes traffic on its `eth0` interface within the `zeek-network`.
+Logs are generated and outputted to Kafka, and also saved to local files.

-Logs are generated in two primary locations:
+Logs are available in two primary locations:

+1.  **Kafka**:
+    -   The Zeek-Kafka plugin sends all active logs to the configured Kafka broker and topic (`172.200.204.1:9092`, `zeek-live-logs`) by default.
+    -   Logs sent to Kafka are in JSON format with ISO8601 timestamps and tagged.
+    -   You can view these logs using a Kafka consumer or via the Kafka Consumer section in the traffic simulator web interface (`http://localhost:8080`).

-1.  **Local Log Files**:
+2.  **Local Log Files**:
     -   Zeek writes logs to the `/logs` directory inside the container, which is mounted to the local `./zeek-logs` directory.
     -   Logs are in JSON format (`conn.log`, `http.log`, `dns.log`, etc.).
     -   You can view these logs directly on your host machine in the `./zeek-logs` directory.
     -   Example: `cat zeek-logs/conn.log`

-2.  **Kafka**:
-    -   The Zeek-Kafka plugin sends all active logs to the configured Kafka broker and topic (`172.200.204.1:9092`, `zeek-live-logs`) by default.
-    -   Logs sent to Kafka are also in JSON format with ISO8601 timestamps and tagged.
-    -   You can view these logs using a Kafka consumer or via the Kafka Consumer section in the traffic simulator web interface (`http://localhost:8080`).

 3.  **Container Logs**:
     -   Basic event messages printed by the `monitor-live.sh` script and the custom Zeek event handlers in `kafka-live.zeek` are sent to the container's standard output.